kaspar030/RIOT/examples/suit_update/README.md

 on your network or use tunneling.

-NOTE: using fd00:dead:beef::1 as an address for the coap server would also work and you would;t need to add a routable address to the tap interface since a route to the loopback interface (lo) is already configured.
+NOTE: using fd00:dead:beef::1 as an address for the coap server would also work and you wouldn't need to add a routable address to the tap interface since a route to the loopback interface (lo) is already configured.

 ## Sever and File System Variables